ag0n1k/otus-adm/01-02/readme.md

 - create R0/R5/R10
 - configure raid the way that it's work on boot
 - create GPT volume with 5 partitions

-* Additional - Vagrantfile with raid system
+- \*Additional - Vagrantfile with raid system at startup

 ### Description: